cyberbunny111/41189---Reflective-Portfolio/README.md

 This week I observed

 # What would I do better next time and with what anticipated results?

+Sadly, I missed the chance to participate in the game.
+I was doing other assessments although that is not a good excuse but next time I will submit my entry right away so I do not miss out.

 # What theory proved to be useful and why?
 What have I learnt from this?